 Generally, they want to say a lot – and so rarely is it in question form.

 We have behavior assemblies within the first couple weeks of school wherein the principal meets with each grade level and discusses expectations and rules for the playground/campus and gives an all over reminder of what it means to be a student at our school.
 It’s all great.
 Except for at the end when he says “Any questions?” – I always cringe as he is hit with a barrage of statements, reiterations of what he JUST said, and stories.

-So, I try to do lessons on question words and the difference between questions and statements right at the beginning of the year.
+So, each year I begin the school year with lessons on question words and the difference between questions and statements right at the beginning of the year.
 It takes a while for some of them to get it.
 “Your questions MUST start with a question word.”
 “A question is something that can be answered – not a story.”
-I’m a broken record, I tell ya.
+I’m a broken record.